paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 Underneath, a `Map` is still a C# `Dictionary` with similar object references for keys and values.
 This allows conversion for mixed types.

 My limited tests show that the `Dictionary` is faster than `SortedList`.
 The latter uses `Array.BinarySearch` to find entries.
 I have read other performance tests that report binary searches to be faster for small numbers of keys.
 I checked this on my MacBook Pro - and the Dictionary approach was twice as fast with 10 keys and hundreds of times faster will 1000 or more keys.
-Not that the results would be the same on other hardware - an Android phone for example.

 For `Map`, the `Hashtable` class would have made the perfect base, but in more tests `Dictionary` was faster.
 On the tests I created, `Map` can be up to a third again faster than `Dictionary`.